-This course will focus on the process of establishing and maintaining responsible and cooperative behavior in young children.
-Positive ways to guide children through challenging behaviors will be addressed.
-Various developmentally appropriate guidance strategies such as redirection, promoting pro-social behavior, positive assertiveness, consistency, and internal mechanisms that guide self-control will be examined.
-Observations (15 hours) in the field will be required.
+This course will focus on the process of understanding and fostering responsible and cooperative behavior in young children, including positive ways of guiding children through challenging behaviors.
+Students will explore appropriate guidance strategies such as redirection, promoting pro-social behavior, positive assertiveness, consistency, and internal mechanisms that guide self-control.
+Students will also take an Applied Behavior Analysis (ABA) approach to documenting and analyzing behavior.
+Prerequisites: EDU 101 AND EDU 105.